Q24/hawaii-packages/packages/oidc-implicit-core/docs/modules/oidcservice.md

 ▸ **getAuthHeader**(`token`: [*Token*](../interfaces/token.md)): *string*

-Get the Authorisation header for usage with rest calls
+Get the Authorisation header for usage with rest calls.

+Uses the token type present in the token.

 #### Parameters: